Home

 • amending the TAP Act to clarify that advertisements published via the Internet are prohibited

-• introducing legislation to restrict Australian internet advertising of tobacco products, bringing the Internet – and other electronic media – into line with restrictions in other media
+• introducing legislation to restrict Australian internet advertising of tobacco products, bringing the internet – and other electronic media – into line with restrictions in other media

 • working with states and territories to develop an action plan for ending other forms of tobacco promotion, and for possible mandatory reporting of promotion expenditure, in the next iteration of the National Tobacco Strategy.